berdaniera/markr/README.md

 The package fits a machine learning algorithm (support vector machine) to automatically suggest anomalies.
 The user can keep those flags or mark new sections of the data and add flag names and comments.
 Marked data and flag metadata can be saved for future use.
 The fitted model objects can be saved locally for training future data sets as well.

+> Add a magic marker to your work flow

 ## Installation

 The package can be installed with this R command: